mkasajim/visa-reschedule/README.md

 # Visa Reschedule Assistant

-A Chrome extension to automate login to usvisascheduling.com.
+A Chrome extension to automate login to usvisascheduling.com and find available appointment dates.

 ## Features

 - Automated login with saved credentials
 - Handles redirection to atlasauth.b2clogin.com for authentication
 - Auto-detection of login page and security questions
+- Automatic reschedule date finding within a specified date range
+- Intelligent detection of reschedule links even when delayed loading
-- Simple toggle switch to enable/disable automation
+- Simple toggle switches to enable/disable automation features
 - Optional CAPTCHA solving with Gemini (for image) and Groq (for audio)
 - Debug logging with CAPTCHA image/audio saving
+- Desktop notifications when available dates are found

 ## Installation